spmdrd/plasma-applet-cryptocurrency-price/README.md

 ## To Do
 - allow converting rate to currency of choice using api (e.g. USD rate to EUR or BTC rate to USD)
-- show additional fields for ask, bid in the hover tooltip
+- show additional fields for ask, bid, last in the hover tooltip
-- Allow controlling # of decimal places

 ## Donate
 You can buy me a beer if you liked this widget: